Scholarships & Costs

 - The Princeton Review names WPI “A Best-in-the-Northeast College” and ranks us 17th in the nation for Career Services.

 WPI offers academic scholarships to freshman applicants based upon academic performance, standardized test scores, leadership, extracurricular involvement, and community service.
 All admitted applicants are considered and there is no separate application required.
 These scholarships vary in amounts, but typically range between $12,500 and $25,000, and are renewable for four years.
 Valedictorians, salutatorians, and IB diploma graduates with a diploma score of 40 or greater admitted to WPI are guaranteed a minimum scholarship of $20,000.
-National Merit, National Achievement, and National Hispanic Recognition Finalists are guaranteed a minimum of $20,000.
+National Merit Finalists, National Achievement Finalists, and National Hispanic Recognition Scholars admitted to WPI are guaranteed a minimum of $20,000.
 View a partial list of scholarships.

 WPI offers both need and merit-based aid to incoming students.
 Need-based aid may consist of federal, state, and/or institutional (WPI) funds, while merit-based scholarships are offered directly by WPI.
 Learn more...